rcsbiotech/saccharome/README.md

 # saccharome
-Scripts for Saccharome Project: WGS, 16S and ITS
+Scripts for Saccharome Project: WGS, 16S and ITS.

+## Goal

+Finding out how organic management of Sugarcane impacts the rhizosphere microbiota by metagenomic (whole metagenome shotgun) analysis.

 ## Directories